Euro Policy

 UNISON Scotland's Position

-UNISON Scotland is concerned about the
+UNISON Scotland is concerned about

-or European response to differential regional economic
+a domestic or European response to differential regional

-performance" UNISON Scotland believes public
+economic performance" UNISON Scotland believes

-profound consequences for regional economies.
+EMU will have profound consequences for regional economies.

 UNISON Scotland supports the re-invigoration